zzottel/feed2red/README.md

 If set to Y, the title of a feed entry will be added to the Red post.
 If set to any other value, e.g. N, the title of a feed entry will be ignored.

+**UseContentHash** (optional, default N)
+If set to Y, the changed status of an entry is not determined by issued or modified date, but by saving a hash of the contents of every entry.
+If the contents were changed, the entry is posted again.
+Be careful, this might lead to double posts if a feed contains ads that are different whenever we fetch it, or other similarly dynamic content.

 **UseShare** (optional, default Y)
 If set to Y, the feed entries will be posted using Red's [share] tag.
 This is useful if you want to have several feeds posted to the same channel, as